meekrhino/digimon_world_randomizer/README.md

 Closed Beta 0.1.1
 @Bug fixes
-    *exclude myotismon steak from randomizing (breaks that quests if not)
+    *exclude myotismon steak from randomizing (breaks that quest if not)

 Closed Beta 0.1.0
 @New Features